Positive Parenting Solutions by Amy McCready is one of the most popular and successful parenting classes out there.

-- Take Time for Training.
+- Take time for training.
 Set rules for community living and keep teaching and reinforcing these rules.
-Families must also train up in using respectful communication, using “I Feel” statements and Using “Requests v Demands”.
+Families must also train up in using respectful communication, using “I Feel” statements and Using “Requests vs. Demands”.

-- Helpful Adult Intevention.
-When, and only when, tools like Calm Voice, Community Rules, etc. have not worked the adult should step in and mediate.
-But, critically, without taking sides.
+- Helpful adult intervention.
+When, and only when, tools like Calm Voice, Community Rules, etc. have not worked, the adult should step in and mediate.
+But critically, without taking sides.

 - “Either Or” – e.g. “Either you guys can figure out a nice way to share the Legos Or you both lose them for the rest of the day”.